Caring For Families

 OUR STORY

-At the time, I did not have the skills to meet this need, therefore, after I got back to the United States, I began to research for programs in Special education.
-My search led me to applied behavior analysis (ABA).
-Then, I did not have a know what ABA entailed or what it was about, but after meeting with the program coordinator at the University of Memphis, Dr. James Mindl, the rest is history as they say.
-I applied for a doctoral degree in ABA, and in the fall of 2020, I started my journey to becoming a Board-Certified Behavior Analyst (BCBA) and a Doctor of Education with a concentration in Applied Behavior Analysis.
+ABA was, but after a meeting with the program coordinator at the University of Memphis, everything clicked.
+I applied for a doctoral degree in ABA, and in fall of 2020, I started my journey to becoming a Board-Certified Behavior Analyst (BCBA) and a doctor of Applied Behavior Analysis.

 Founder